Why Monolingual Flashcards?

 As discussed above, flashcards are only useful if you’ve already learned the material.
 So if you’re playing with a new sentence, you need to interact with that sentence (with translations, most likely), until you really understand how that sentence works.
 That’s time well spent, and I don’t think there’s any way you can skip that step and successfully learn a language, no matter what methodology you’re using.

-There’s a ton of time you’re spending setting up and getting used to all the moving parts – Multi-search (and figuring out how each of the websites within it work, and potentially how to add websites), Anki, the increasingly complex Model Decks, how the flashcards work, etc.
+There’s a ton of time you’re spending setting up and getting used to all the moving parts: multi-search (and figuring out how each of the websites within it works, and potentially how to add websites), Anki, the increasingly complex Model Decks, how the flashcards work, etc.

 Then there’s the workflow itself: finding sentences to learn, typing your words into a multi-search window, looking through images (and re-searching when the results are poor), finding and dragging around audio files, copying and pasting definitions.

 I hope this discussion has been interesting and helpful for all of you!
-If you have further questions or would like me to expand on anything, shoot us an email to email@example.com.
+If you have further questions or would like me to expand on anything, shoot us an email at firstname.lastname@example.org.